Harnessing quantum back-action for time-series processing: Methods

 where the continuous-valued measurement outcome $V$ and the measurement strength $g$ are in units of the Gaussian width (see Supplementary Information of \cite{mujal2023time} for details).
 The effect of this measurement on the $z$-axis direction on the unconditional state of the reservoir can be modeled through the action of the matrix $\hat{M}=(\mathbf I + e^{-\frac{g^2}{2}}\hat{\sigma}^x)^{\otimes N }$, such that the state after a measurement with strength $g$ is given by:

 where $\odot$ indicates the element-wise product.
 Actually, the CPTP map in this last equation is equivalent to a dephasing channel \cite{martinez2023finitedim}.
 We can then extract the expectation value of the observable $\hat{\sigma}_i^z$ on the i-th spin as ${\rm Tr}(\hat{\rho}_k \hat{\sigma}_i^z)$.
 To measure single qubit observables in the $x$ and $y$ direction it is necessary to apply proper rotations to ${\mathcal{L}}_k (\hat{\rho}_{k-1})$ before applying $\hat{M}$.
 For two-spin observables the same description applies.
 Since the RSP is equivalent to dynamics without back-action, it can be conveniently simulated by setting $g=0$ in this model, for which $M$ reduces to an all-ones matrix and has no effect on the state.
+For our purposes, the RWP is simulated identically to the RSP.
+Because rewinding reproduces the same unperturbed reservoir dynamics after the short washout transient, the ideal RWP coincides with the RSP at the level of state evolution.
+Their difference manifests only when accounting for finite resources, where the two protocols incur different repetition overheads, but this affects only the practical resource cost and not the simulated dynamics themselves.

 After having processed all the elements of the sequence $\vec{s}$, we obtain a dataset where for each element of the input data vector we have the corresponding expectation values of the single-spin observables $ \langle \hat{\sigma}^x_i \rangle, \langle \hat{\sigma}^y_i \rangle, \langle \hat{\sigma}^z_i \rangle $ for each spin in the reservoir, as well as the two-spin observables $\langle \hat{\sigma}^x_i \hat{\sigma}^x_j \rangle, \langle \hat{\sigma}^y_i \hat{\sigma}^y_j \rangle, \langle \hat{\sigma}^z_i \hat{\sigma}^z_j \rangle $ for all pairs of spins \(i \neq j\).
 Single-spin variances, i.e., $\langle (\hat{\sigma}^\alpha_i)^2 \rangle,$ are also computed as a consistency check, though they do not affect the performance.
 Since measuring in the $x$ and $y$ direction implies applying rotations, this means that the algorithm has to go through the entire dataset three times and not just once.